how is insider trading detected

 SEC’s Advanced Relational Trading Enforcement Metrics Investigation System

-Information is fed into the Commission’s Advanced Relational Trading Enforcement Metrics Investigation System (ARTEMIS), which uses sophisticated algorithms to detect patterns of suspicious activity.
-It also monitors for alerts on unusual trades that FINRA or the U.S. Securities and Exchange Commission (SEC) posts
+The Commission’s Advanced Relational Trading Enforcement Metrics Investigation System (ARTEMIS) takes in data and runs it through complex algorithms to identify irregular patterns.
+It also keeps an eye out for unusual trading alerts posted by FINRA or the U.S. Securities and Exchange Commission (SEC).

 The Trader-Based Approach To Insider Trading Investigations